 Orlando-based NovaSol Energy was the project’s developer, and Duke Energy supported the project with a SunSense grant.
 The 423-panel system will offset an estimated 80 percent of the store’s annual electricity needs.
 It is also part of Goodwill’s “Made in America” initiative and was manufactured by Suniva in the U.S.

-Goodwill plans to install solar arrays at nine of its locations across Central Florida.
+Goodwill plans to compare electricity suppliers and install solar arrays at nine of its locations across Central Florida.
+There are some practical tips for solar installation.
 Over the next 25 years, the installations are expected to save nearly $5.4 million and divert nearly 59,000 metric tons of carbon dioxide from the atmosphere.
 Defraying these costs will allow the nonprofit to provide job training and placement to an estimated 42,000 more Central Floridians.

 “Sustainability is something we practice every day at Goodwill – turning generous donations from our community into job training and placement opportunities for Central Floridians,” said Bill Oakley, president and CEO of Goodwill Industries of Central Florida.
-“Generating renewable energy with Solar for Good is the next natural step, and we look forward to serving more job-seekers in our community through this initiative.”
+“Generating Renewable Energy Today with Solar for Good is the next natural step, and we look forward to serving more job-seekers in our community through this initiative.”

 “We’re proud to take part in this project and help advance Goodwill’s mission,” said Haseeb Qadri, president and CEO of NovaSol Energy, the project’s developer.
 “When organizations like Goodwill invest in their own solar resources, it not only benefits their own bottom line, it also lessens the burden on the energy infrastructure, which benefits the entire community.”